Which cruise lines offer the best loyalty programs? Are they worth it? Should I only cruise with one cruise line or try all of them?

 How to earn points with MSC Voyagers Club

 The points system is a little more complicated with MSC Cruises.
-The amount of points you earn with each cruise depends on the experience purchased and the length of the cruise
+The amount of points you earn with each cruise depends on the experience purchased (Bella, Fantastica, Aurea, MSC Yacht Club), the length of your cruise, and any prepaid onboard services.

 Let’s look at what you actually get for reaching these different membership levels with MSC Voyager Club.